2023-2024

 - Room rate is also available on an availability basis for 2 nights prior and 2 nights post conference.

-- To extend your stay in beautiful Pensacola Beach, book your nights under the block, then contact the hotel directly at 850-916-2999 to modify your dates, based upon availability.
+- To extend your stay in beautiful Pensacola Beach or select an upgraded room, book your nights under the block, then contact the hotel directly at 850-916-2999 to modify your dates or room type/rate, based upon availability.

 Note: Reservations in the block are subject to cancellation if conference registration is not received by 02-01-24, or approval by the board is made.